LauraEllingson/GutenBae2/README.md

 - Dynamic metadata for better SEO and shared previews

-- Save Google Book results to user libraries

 - Upload custom book covers

 - Categorize saved books with user-created tags or shelves

 - Password recovery and account deletion

-- Additional free book resources beyond Gutendex and Google
+- Additional free book resources beyond Gutendex

 - FAQ and help guide for downloading to mobile or Kindle